jfree/jfreechart/README.txt

         - FastScatterPlot panning direction is corrected;
         - added rendering hints to sharpen gridlines and borders in most output formats;
-        - JFreeSVG updated to version 2.0.
+        - JFreeSVG updated to version 2.0;
+        - included a preview of JSFreeChart, a 2D chart library written in JavaScript that is conceptually similar to JFreeChart but runs directly in a web browser.

 1.0.18 : (3-Jul-2014)
         - added JavaFX support via FXGraphics2D;